 Departures are possible from the Northern villages of Kuujjuaq or Kangiqsujuaq.
-If you live in a community on the Ungava coast, please contact us to see if connections are possible.

 You will have three days to explore the iconic Pingualuit crater and its distinctive panoramas.
 The area is perfect for hiking, canoeing, kayaking, and fishing, or for motorboat tours on Manarsulik lake.
 Enjoy the unique landscapes of Nunavik Parks’ northernmost park.